jmanthony3/Archimedes/docs/class/engr-727-001-advanced-mechanics-of-materials/plane-strain.md

 # Plane Strain

-The thickness is large compared to the dimensions in the parallel planes.
+The thickness is large, which could be considered as infinite, compared to the dimensions in the parallel planes.